Does the image hold?

 What LSI Measures

-LSI analyzes an image through a number of geometric primitives such as: Δx (centroid drift), rᵥ (void ratio), ρᵣ (rupture proxy).
-These types of primitives can combine into structural scores such as Stability, Consequence, or Recursion, which roll into a single LSI100 composite.
+LSI analyzes an image through a number of geometric primitives such as: Δx (centroid drift), rᵥ (void ratio), ρᵣ (packing density), μ (cohesion), xₚ (peripheral pull), θ (orientation stability) and ds (structural thickness).
+These primitives can combine into structural scores such as stability, consequence, or recursion, which roll into a single LSI100 composite.
 It’s not about polish; it’s about whether the form survives stress.

 Table comparing metrics, figures, and interpretations for stability, consequence, recursion, and LS100.